XamlBrewer/UWP-GrovePi-Test-Bench/README.md

 # UWP-GrovePi-Test-Bench
 A UWP app to test sensors and actuators on a GrovePi board hooked to a Windows 10 Raspbery Pi.

-ARM only.
+So it's ARM only.

 Currently supported:
 * Button